By Lisa Brown

 In today’s market, it is rare for publishers to read work that has no representation.
 A good agent will use their connection and experience to match you with the ideal publishing house.

-It is especially handy for first-time writers who may have no idea how to manoeuvre the literary world.
+It is especially handy for first-time writers who may have no idea how to maneuver the literary world.

 The tips below will help you land your dream Literary Agent: